pujaroy280/API-Project/README.md

 # Vite App - Book Filtering

-A simple web application using Vite, Axios, and JavaScript to fetch and filter books based on their published year.
+A simple web application using Vite, Axios, and JavaScript to fetch and filter books (title and author) based on their published year.

 ## Table of Contents